Mahfuza20/Mahfuza20/README.md

 ## 🚀 About Me

-👩‍🎓 Computer Science Student
+👩‍💻 I'm a front-end developer

-🌱 Currently Learning Java, Python and Machine Learning
+🌱 Currently Learning Python and Machine Learning

 💡 Interested In: